pkuphenix/gdist/README.md

 indir/style/test.css
 `

-With the "gdist.py", you can get a output directory copied into these files with new names:
+Use `gdist.py -i indir -o outdir` you can get a output directory copied into these files with new names:
 `
 outdir/a.433dfdc7ad50d2241c46b60eb6c70c2b.png
 outdir/b.a06966b0fecb07d863b8fa06c177d23d.png